iPad 6 Wi-Fi Left Antenna Replacement

 Step 7

-- Pop in a second opening pick into that nifty gap you just made.
+- Slip another opening pick into that gap you just made.

-- Keep that pick snug in the bottom-left corner to stop the adhesive from making a comeback.
+- Park that pick in the bottom-left corner to keep the adhesive from sticking back together.

 Step 8

-- If your opening pick is feeling a bit too cozy in the adhesive, give it a gentle 'roll' along the side of the iPad to keep the adhesive separation party going.
+- If your opening pick gets stuck in the gooey adhesive, give it a little 'roll' along the edge of the iPad to keep peeling that bond apart.

 Step 9

-- Gently slide the first opening pick towards the top-left corner of your device.
-This will help break the adhesive seal.
+- Gently slide the first opening pick towards the top-left corner of the device to break free the adhesive.

-- Leave the pick snug in the top-left corner.
-This will stop the adhesive from sticking back together, making your life a little easier.
+- Leave the pick in the top-left corner to keep the adhesive from re-sealing.

 Step 10